DataInMotion/avatar-mdp/documents/MotivationsAndBackground.md

 ::: {.block title="Personal Data"}

 Personal data is any information that relates to an individual who can  be directly or indirectly identified.
 Names and email addresses are obviously personal data.
 Location information, ethnicity, gender,  biometric data, religious beliefs, web cookies, and political opinions can also be personal data.
-Pseudonymous data can also fall under the definition if it’s relatively easy to ID someone from it.
+Pseudonymous data can also fall under the definition if it’s in someway possible to ID someone from it.

 :::